 How to Plan your visit?

-- Drive or Fly?
-We drove all the way from Naperville to D.C., took us 11.5 hours after couple of breaks in our Durango R/T. We run at a faster pace so please add some extra time if you stick to the exact speed limits.
+• Drive or Fly?
+We drove all the way from Naperville to D.C., took us 11.5 hours after couple of breaks in our Durango R/T. We run at a faster clip so please adjust your timings accordingly.

 Our Trip Details from Naperville